anoobishnoob/Stormy/README.md

 # Update
 I need to actually get an android to test my apps on because I can't use the location testing without it being a real device.

+gosh somone please hire me so I can build out the rest of this app.